Slothkrew/ctf-playbook/playbook/cryptography.md

 # Cryptography

+You will encounter a wide variety of cryptographic techniques in CTFs, but some fruit hangs lower than others, and I am trying to build some reusable modules to aid us.

-Here are some of the ciphers I've encountered being used in CTF challenges:
+A few ciphers I've encountered so far:

- * Caesar
+ * Caesar (`scripts/crypto/caesar.rb`)
  * Vigenère